 If you purchased a house more than 10 years ago, you likely weren’t offered the option of closing on your house electronically.
 Technological change has come slowly to the legal and real estate industries, but with the global pandemic, the rate of change has accelerated.
 Executive orders are allowing e-closings while legislation to allow electronic verification of signatures is being enacted.
 In fact, Quicken Loans® offers some form of electronic closings in all 50 states using one of the following methods:

 In a hybrid situation – the method most frequently used in the United States – the borrower(s) and the notary meet in person to verify identity.
 The most important documents (usually the promissory note, transfer deed and deed of trust or mortgage) are signed with a pen and the rest is signed digitally.

 In-Person E-Notarization (IPEN)

 In this scenario, the borrower(s) and the notary meet in person so that the notary can verify identity, but all documents are signed digitally.

 If you live in, or are moving to, one of the 48 states that allow RON either permanently or temporarily as of October 2020, a remote notary signing agent is authorized to verify your identity online and watch you sign virtually.
 In addition to greater convenience, because you can create e-documents that can’t be submitted without all necessary signatures, RON will prevent missing signature oversights that can cause problems and additional expense later.

 How Notaries Are Selected

-Each notary’s fee varies, but they can cost anywhere from $25 – $40 for one to two notarizations, with an additional $5 – $10 per notarization after two.
-They best way to find out how much traveling notaries cost is by asking your mortgage lender.
+Once the selection has been made, the notary will reach out to you to make an introduction before coming to your closing location.
+An NSA who comes to you is sometimes called a traveling or mobile notary, and they tend to charge more for their services.
+Notary fees vary, but they generally cost from $25 – $40 for one to two notarizations, with an additional $5 – $10 per notarization thereafter.
+The best way to find out how much traveling notaries cost is by asking your mortgage lender.